 Morris was given a street name on the earliest plan of the town.
 Why?
 Because Morris changed the development pattern of Selkirk … and all of Western Canada.
-He also made it possible for hundreds of newcomers from Ontario to become wealthy in the west.
+He paved the way for hundreds of newcomers from Ontario to become wealthy in the west.

 A Father of Confederation

 Morris was a brilliant lawyer who worked in John A Macdonald’s law office.
 He wrote a book about uniting the British North American colonies to form Canada.
 It sold 3000 copies – a best-seller.
-In 1867, New Brunswick, Nova Scotia, Ontario, Quebec did unite.
-John A. was the Prime Minister.
-Morris was brought into the cabinet as an advisor.
+In 1867, New Brunswick, Nova Scotia, Ontario, Quebec united.
+John A. was the Prime Minister and Morris was brought into the cabinet as an advisor.

 Morris, the most experienced federal official in Manitoba, became the province’s next Lieutenant-Governor.
 His advisers were elected members of the legislature, but he had the power to stop any laws that he (or John A. Macdonald) didn’t agree with.
 He continued Archibald’s policies of moderation and tolerance between the competing groups in the province.